 Making end of life decisions for our dogs can be excruciating.
-It is easy to become filled with doubt, guilt, fear and sadness.
+It is easy to become filled with doubt, guilt, fear, and sadness.
 Many dog parents become paralyzed with medical and logistical decisions.
-In this article, I am going to share with you how I approach end of life care for my patients and my own animals.
+In this article, I am going to share with you how I approach the end of life care for my patients and my own animals.

 Explore your own beliefs.

 It can be helpful to first contemplate your own moral and philosophical beliefs around death and suffering.
 Some dog guardians won’t tolerate any suffering or discomfort, while others want their dog to experience a natural death at home.
 Hospice services are becoming more prevalent to help families take care of ailing dogs at home.
 Working with a veterinarian that supports you and respects your beliefs around death can be extremely helpful.

 Make a list of things that makes your dog happy.
 Walks, food, cuddles and playing fetch are common examples.
 These can be your guide on how much your dog is enjoying their everyday life.
 Keeping a journal can be helpful when days are up and down.

 Understanding your dog’s disease and prognosis can aide in your decision making.
 Aggressive cancers can take a turn for the worse in a matter of days or even hours.
 Degenerative disease can slowly progress over months or years.

 Keeping medical treatments organized in such an emotional time is challenging.
 Here is a checklist of questions to ask your veterinarian.

 - How will I know if my dog is in pain?

 - What are the side effects of each medication?